Design guidelines

 - It can't provide any information about which element contains a given piece of text, such as text located in a table, shape, or native text element.

-- It can't provide the ability to position elements on pages.
+- It can't provide the ability to position elements on pages (See Design Editing API for information on positioning elements).
 When using content querying, the app does not read the text in a linear way, and instead reads the text randomly.

 - Text highlighting on the design is not possible.
 Future updates may include text highlighting.